Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 ## Development and Prototyping with Docker

-Complete development environment with postfwd, anti-spam plugin and mysql database correctly configured together can be run with command `docker-compose -f dev-compose.yml up` from directory `./tests/`.
+Complete development environment with postfwd, anti-spam plugin and mysql/postgresql database correctly configured together can be run with command `docker-compose -f dev-compose-mysql.yml up` or `docker-compose -f dev-compose-postgresql.yml up` from directory `./tests/`.

 Note for overriding postfwd arguments: